Catherine22/Algorithm/README.md

 - [MyBTree]

 ## Priority Queue

+You could build a priority queue by Vector, List or Tree.
+Tree (BBST) is the most efficient data structure of all while we are talking about insertion and searching for the max element.
+But BBST has a lot of functions we don't use in a priority queue.
+We want to find a plain data structure as efficient as BBST.
+That is - Complete binary heap, a nifty structure to implement Priority Queue.

 - Call-by-priority
 - E.g. Huffman Coding, Scan-Line Filling

 ### CompleteBinaryHeap

 ![Complete Binary Heap][15]
+CompleteBinaryHeap is Basically a vector but looks like a complete binary tree.

 ## Dictionary

 ### Hashing
-- As I mentioned, we've learned four types of structures - Call-by-rank(Vector), call-by-position(List), call-by-key(BST),  call-by-value(Hashing) and call-by-priority(Priority Queue).
+As I mentioned, we've learned four types of structures - Call-by-rank(Vector), call-by-position(List), call-by-key(BST),  call-by-value(Hashing) and call-by-priority(Priority Queue).
-- Let's say there are 100M telephones and 25K telephone numbers and you're going to design a data structure to save and search them.
+Let's say there are 100M telephones and 25K telephone numbers and you're going to design a data structure to save and search them.
 If you loop the data to find out a number, it'll take only O(1).
 But there are so many telephones and your accurate performance would be 25K/100M = 0.025%.
 It sucks.
 The point is there are too many redundant space(telephones).
 To optimize the space usage is what bucket array or hash table does.

 > Some hashing examples in [HashFunctions]:
 > 1. Hashing by remainder